 Sometimes it’s not about the money but about getting the product a customer wants.
 Maybe a dress a person ordered from you appeared to be the wrong size.
 So a shopper will prefer an exchange for a different dress over a refund.
 Even better!
 When a buyer decides to choose an exchange over a refund, it means less money loss for your business.

 You can offer the same dress (or other apparel) but a different size, a replacement product of equal value, or a gift card for the next purchase.

 Offering a gift card can be a good idea to say you’re sorry for the customer’s bad experience.
 Try to provide it both with the exchange and refund.
 That way, you can boost your customer satisfaction and avoid possible churn.

 In Ecwid, you can select the amount for the gift card and email it to your customer.
 You can also offer a discount coupon for the next order.
 Both options are good solutions to prevent a customer from posting a bad review about your store.

 Most shipping carriers have a money-back guarantee on late deliveries.
-You can monitor your shipments for late delivery and automatically claim for a full refund with the help of several applications, featured in the Ecwid App Market.
+You can monitor your shipments for late delivery and claim for a full refund.

-If you ship with FedEx, UPS and DHL, you can use the Share a refund app to automatically claim refunds, when you have overpaid for shipping your parcels, and get a share in the delivered savings.
+If you ship with FedEx, UPS and DHL, you can use the Share a refund app from Ecwid App Market to automatically claim refunds, when you have overpaid for shipping your parcels, and get a share in the delivered savings.
 With real-time reports and weekly emails, you will be able to track all shipping, auditing and refunding activities on your shipping accounts.

 Returns and refunds are not the end of the world.
 Unlikely that you can avoid them at all (especially after the Holiday season), but you can make them less impactful by creating a clear return policy, communicating with customers, and making them happy, even if they returned their order.
 And happy customers always return to buy more.